-As winter weather approaches, many homeowners will be implementing measures to keep their families warm throughout the season.
-In addition to stocking up on hot cocoa and comfortable blankets, taking a few simple steps to ready your home for cold temperatures can go a long way.
+As winter weather arrives, many homeowners will be taking measures to keep their families warm throughout the season.
+In addition to stocking up on hot cocoa and comfortable blankets, taking a few easy steps to ready your home for cold temperatures can go a long way.
 Don’t hibernate for the winter — just prepare for it.

 Follow these easy tips to combat cold outdoor temperatures:

 Check the caulk and weather strips around doors and windows.
 The Department of Energy recommends caulking your window frames and any potential cracks that air could escape from to not only help keep warm air captured in your home during the cold, but to help avoid water damage and ensure adequate indoor air quality.

 Wrap water pipes in your basement or crawl space with insulation sleeves.

 Consider purchasing an insulated cover for your hot water heater.

 The fireplace is a good source of heat but before you turn it on, be sure to have your chimney cleaned and inspected by a professional.
 The fireplace could release carbon monoxide if it isn’t properly cleaned and maintained.

 Keep your fireplace flue closed when not in use.